SpeedyWeather/RainMaker.jl/docs/src/submit.md

 - a `rain_gauge::RainGauge` having measured precipitation
 - an `author::String`, e.g. `author = "Kermit the Frog"`
-- a `description::String` describing your model setup in a few words
+- a `description::String` describing your model setup in a few words, e.g. `description = "No orography"`

 with those *exact* variable names.
 You can define anything else you want, e.g. `rain_gauge2` but only `rain_gauge` would be used to evaluate your